aeternity/protocol/channels/ON-CHAIN.md

 the last on-chain transaction.
 In this case the proof of inclusion root must be equal to the one persisted for the channel on-chain.
 If the playload is a transaction it could be:
-*  channel_create/channel_deposit/channel_withdraw/channel_offchain: then it
-MUST be co-signed
+* channel_offchain: then it MUST be co-signed
 * transaction for on-chain forcing progress on a channel's state: this is not yet implemented but it will be unilaterally signed